Karma research case studies

-From various studies (see eg also Luigi Morelli) we see how Steiner wanted to center his lectures and teaching on the theme of karma as of 1910, but the audience was just not receptive.
+From various studies (see a.o.
+Luigi Morelli) we see how Steiner wanted to center his lectures and teaching on the theme of karma as of 1910, but the audience was just not receptive.

 As of January 1924 however, Steiner started his series of Karmic Relationship lectures.
 In the next nine months until his death he would give over 80 lectures on karmic studies.
 And to the surprise of his audiences, he now started using concrete case studies of known personalities which he named, described biographically, and for whom he also sketched previous incarnations and karmic background.
 Overall Steiner described about 50 different individualities.

-Nomenclature-wise: with individuality is meant the spirit who incarnates in multiple incarnations in various personalities.
-The personality may differ greatly as a result of the transformation of soul characteristics.
+Nomenclature-wise: with Individuality is meant the spirit who incarnates in multiple incarnations in various personalities.
+The Personality may differ greatly as a result of the transformation of soul characteristics.
 So we distinguish between an individuality (underlying) and its various personalities in the multiple incarnations.
+See Personality and Individuality.

 Study of Steiner's lectures shows that quite a number of the personalities described in the 1924 KR were already covered by Steiner before in lectures from 1905 onwards, and that he already was touching on bringing the 1924 materials in the period 1910-1912.

-- systemic example is the work by Schuchhardt (series of booklets)
+- systemic example is the work coordinated by Wolfgang Schuchhardt (various authors contributing to series of five booklets)

 - Norbert Glas' biographical studies not just of the individualities covered, but also others eg Henry Stanley.
 Some of these studies were published posthumously by Meyer.